csekeb/tum-vir-exercise/texts/vi-exercise.md

 $$
 thus significantly reducing the variance of the stochastic approximation of the objective, the latter step is implemented in `pytorch` in `Normal(loc=z_loc, scale=z_scale).rsample([self.n_samples_mc])`.

-**Implementation** Approximating the expectations and by using all the steps detailed above is implemented in
+**Implementation** Approximating the expectations and using all the approximation steps detailed above we obtain

 ```
 # local reparameterisation and MCsampling